localstack/docs/content/en/user-guide/aws/verifiedpermissions/index.md

 ## Current limitations

-LocalStack currently has a few limitations in its emulation capabilities:

 - No Schema validation when creating a new schema using `PutSchema`, and no Policy validation using said schema when creating policies and template policies.
-- Only Cognito is supported as an IdentitySource, external OIDC providers are not yet implemented.
+- Only Cognito is supported as an `IdentitySource`, external OIDC providers are not yet implemented.
 - The validation around Identity Sources and JWT is not fully yet implemented: the identity source is not validated to have a valid `jwks.json` endpoint, and the issuer, signature and expiration of the incoming JWT are not validated.